mubeeniqbal/guides/install-remix-os-on-vmware.md

 ## Partition virtual machine disk

-Now we start the actual installation process.
-We first have to partition the virtual machine disk using GPT patitioning scheme.
+Before installing Remix OS we first have to partition the virtual machine disk using GPT patitioning scheme for UEFI.
 In order to do that we are going to boot the VM with Arch Linux installer.

 1. Click on **Edit virtual machine settings**.
 2. Click on **CD/DVD**.